"It's like the sky is blue again": Weinstein's accusers react to his rape conviction

-When Harvey Weinstein was convicted of rape and sexual assault in a New York City courtroom on Monday, it wasn’t just vindication for the two women whose experiences were at the center of the trial—it was a victory for the scores of “Silence Breakers” who have accused of the once-powerful Hollywood mogul of sexual assault and harassment.
+When Harvey Weinstein was convicted of rape and sexual assault in a New York City courtroom on Monday, it wasn’t just vindication for the two women whose experiences were at the center of the trial—it was a victory for the scores of “Silence Breakers” who have accused the once-powerful Hollywood mogul of sexual assault and harassment.
 Following the verdict, 18 of Weinstein’s accusers joined a conference call to celebrate the verdict, praise the six women who testified against him, and express hope for continued cultural and legal change in the wake of the MeToo movement.

 Here are excerpts from their statements: